AuroraEnergyResearch/aurora-amun-python-sdk/docusaurus-site/docs/Reference/session.md

 For a finished calculation:
 - `status` - &quot;Complete&quot;
-- `exiryTime` - Date and time of when the results will be deleted,
+- `expiryTime` - Date and time of when the results will be deleted,
 - `results` - load factors

 For errored calculation: